AudioCommons/ac-mediator/docs/api_overview.rst

 with such third party service user account, an error response will be returned for that individual service indicating that end user authentication is required.

-TODO: illustrate this part with some diagrams might make it clearer

 Third party services to be queried
 **********************************